oscarbvf/meu_app_teste/README.md

    Only authenticated users can create, edit, or delete posts.
    This is enforced via before_action :authenticate_user! in the PostsController.

+   In development, password reset emails are delivered using letter_opener, allowing you to preview them directly in the tmp/letter_opener folder instead of sending real emails.

 5. Authorization with Pundit
    This application uses Pundit.
 Policies are defined to control user access to specific resources and actions based on their roles or ownership.
 Unauthorized actions trigger a flash alert and redirect the user to a safe location.